rightjs/rightjs-docs/docs/en/tutorials/what-new-in-rjs2.md

 The result is the following.

-RigthJS 1.5.6 weights 42k minified and 14.5k gzipped
+RigthJS 1.5.6 weighs 42k minified and 14.5k gzipped

-RightJS 2.0.0 weights 44k minified and 15.5k gzipped
+RightJS 2.0.0 weighs 44k minified and 15.5k gzipped

 Which I think, is a pretty darn good exchange for all the new features we have in RightJS 2.
 And you should agree with me and we shall all live happily ever